Lacey Wright, PsyD, Licensed Clinical Psychologist

 My clinical experience includes working with the addictions, women’s issues, and adolescent skill development.
 Through my experiences working with these populations, I believe the key to overall wellness is healthy relationships, both with yourself and others.
 Because of this belief, I recognize the value of the therapeutic relationship and I will strive to provide a safe and comfortable environment where further growth can happen.
 My overall aim is to help in identifying barriers and applying strengths to move forward towards a healthier you.

 Beth Bolton, Licensed Professional Counselor, Registered Yoga Teacher

 I am a licensed professional counselor in the state of Texas and a 200 hour registered yoga teacher.
 I completed my Master's degree in Counseling from the University of Texas at San Antonio in 2013.
 Since then, I've helped people process their traumas, understand their anxiety, and manage their depression.
 I also have experience helping others with relationship issues, parenting concerns, and self esteem/body image issues.
 Through a person centered and nonjudgmental approach, I believe you have the power to help yourself reach your goals and be your healthiest.
-I started practicing yoga in 2014.
-I noticed pretty quickly how yoga helped ease my anxiety and depression and made me generally feel good about myself, and helped me with my own negative body image.
-It was then I knew I was destined to teach yoga in some capacity, and I started dreaming of combining what I know about mental health with my passion for yoga.
-I completed my yoga teacher training in Fort Worth, Texas, at the Sanctuary Yoga Room under Rebecca Butler.
-I teach classes every week at Karmany Yoga in Fort Worth and The Yoga Room in Cleburne.
-I love teaching gentle and restorative yoga to those who are new to the practice, and also love to encourage my students to see what their bodies are capable of in a power flow.
-Whatever you goal is, I can help you achieve it through physical movement, breath work, and meditation.
-Even if you have never rolled out a yoga mat - I believe that I can help you receive all the benefits yoga has to offer for your overall health.
+I started practicing yoga in 2014, and noticed pretty quickly how yoga helped ease my personal anxiety and depression.
+Yoga made me generally feel good about myself, and helped me with my own negative body image.
+It was then that I knew I was destined to teach yoga in some capacity, and I started dreaming of combining what I know about mental health with my passion for yoga.
+I completed my yoga teacher training in Fort Worth, Texas, in 2016.
+I love combining yoga principles such as deep breathing, meditation, and mindfulness in to my therapeutic approaches.
+I believe overall wellness includes the whole body.
+I love to teach gentle and restorative yoga to those who are new to the practice, and love to encourage my students to see what their bodies are capable of in a power flow.
+Whatever your goals are, I believe I can help you achieve it through therapy, yoga, or a combination of the two.